busovilya/jooble-ir-2018-rock/README.md

-Run all services mentioned above and open UI client to do search Link to view diagram: http://afly.co/2ds
+Run all services mentioned above and open UI client to do search.
+Link to view diagram: http://afly.co/2ds

 # Search service : main manager for all workflow.